NativeScript/docs-v7/docs/code-sharing/platform-specific-components.md

 ---
 title: Platform-Specific Components
-description: Learn how to create platform-specific components in Angular and NativeScript code-sharing project
+description: Learn how to create platform-specific components in an Angular and NativeScript code-sharing project
 position: 60
 environment: angular
 ---